-I start the game, play for a few turns and then the program "goes to lunch" If the game hangs in the first few rooms and you have a Sound Blaster or compatible card, you most likely have an IRQ conflict.
-You should check the IRQ and address information for your card and change the configuration of the game using the INSTALL program to match your card settings.
+I start the game, play for a few turns and then the program "goes to lunch"

+If the game hangs in the first few rooms and you have a Sound Blaster or compatible card, you most likely have the wrong IRQ or an IRQ conflict.
+You should check the IRQ and address information for your card and change the configuration using the INSTALL program.